-Late last year, Urban Green Council launched Advancing Electrification, a roadmap for scaling heat pumps in NYC's large multifamily buildings.
-In Year 1 we’re developing priorities through stakeholder convenings and in-depth research; in Year 2, we will advance to implementation strategies, such as incentives and stakeholder education.
+In 2019, Urban Green Council launched Advancing Electrification, a near-term roadmap for scaling heat pumps in NYC's large multifamily buildings.
+In Year 1 we identified the obstacles to heat pump retrofits through stakeholder convenings and in-depth research; in Year 2, we published nine recommendations to jumpstart electrification in this sector in our Going Electric report.

 As Donovan Gordon, Director, Clean Heating and Cooling at NYSERDA said, “Increasing energy efficiency using clean heating and cooling technology such heat pumps will play a critical role in supporting New York State’s Green New Deal, Governor Cuomo’s nation-leading clean energy agenda.
 We look forward to working with the Advancing Electrification team to develop priorities and make buildings cleaner and healthier for thousands of New Yorkers.”